-Succeeding with Internet/Online Delivery
+Succeeding with Online Course Delivery

 In asynchronous delivery, students and faculty engage with course materials without a specific meeting time.
 Students can access learning at their convenience.